 Day rates for pipe-laying vessels range from $100k to $400k per day, depending on a variety of factors, such as vessel type, project duration, time of the year, the appetite for risk and jobs, fleet amortization and utilization, availability of roll-over projects and relationship with customers.
 Derrick lay barge (aka anchored vessels) are significantly lower prices when compared to DP vessels.

-Current industry downturn places significant pressure on day rates, yet this may be offset by a higher demand in offshore wind/cable industry and heavy lift services.
+Current industry downturn continues to place significant pressure on day rates, yet this may be offset by a higher demand in offshore wind/cable industry and heavy lift services.

 The total average direct operating cost of the pipe-laying vessel is between $80k and $300k per day, depending on size, age and equipment setup.